 by Iwi Concept

 10 months ago

 I booked a table there few days ago, friends came from overseas so we want to find a nice place for dinner.
 But when we arrived tonight, the staffs told us that they have a private function suddenly and couldn't manage to tell everyone who had made reservation, WTF!
 Its Friday night and we were so looking forward to have dinner there before we came, took us an hour to find another restaurant in CBD!
 Thank you so much for the surprise!!!

 I ate at Everybody’s last night and would like to say that the décor was outstanding and the food generally very good.
 Letting the side down was a few little things that could easily be sorted out by an attentive manager and a more diligent attitude from the waitresses.
 There were crumbs on the seat in our booth, I have to chase the staff to get more water/wine and the toilets were messy.
 One dish was served with slightly burnt toast which spoilt the delicious and delicate flavours of the dish.
 We asked for it to be replaced and the new toast was delivered with the comment ‘here is you extra toast’.
 A bit of a shame as this could easily be one of the best restaurants in town.

-Reason to go there: My bf bought a voucher for a 4 course dinner at Everybody's.
+Reason to go there: Good atmosphere and good food!
+Bought a voucher for a 4 course dinner at Everybody's.
 The restaurant is located inside a building on Queen Street, without the voucher or recommendation, I don't think I would ever walk inside.